 Video: A 16×9 report on the India gang rape case

-A lawyer representing two of the accused in the India gang rape case is claiming that public pressure led police to fabricate evidence and beat confessions out of his clients.
+Lawyer AP Singh, who represented two of the accused, claims that public pressure led police to fabricate evidence and beat confessions out of his clients.

 “No decision should be taken under the pressure of media or on the basis of sentiments, but it happened in this case,” says lawyer AP Singh.

-Jyoti Singh, the young woman who was brutally beaten and viciously gang raped on a bus in New Delhi, India on Dec.
-16, 2012, gave police two statements.
+Jyoti Singh, the young woman who was brutally beaten and viciously gang raped on a bus gave police two statements.
 In the first, she recalled being attacked by two unidentified men.

 But in a second statement given shortly before she died, police claim she was not only able to remember being attacked by all six men; she also identified them by name.